Digressive/MDT-Setup/README.md

 ## Change Log

+### 2023-08-04: Version 23.08.04

+* Fixed an issue with the device path of a mounted ISO file being hardcoded.
+It is now dynamic.

 ### 2023-07-02: Version 23.07.02

 * The latest version of the Windows ADK and Win PE ADK add-on are now installed.
 Please note that x86 boot media is now not available due to the new ADK not supporting the architecture.